ktcy/CameraLayer/README.md

   ```
   But nothing happens in Framer Studio.
 See the next step.
 3. **View your prototype with Google Chrome.**

+   Framer Studio doesn't support the camera access.
+You always have to view your prototype with Google Chrome.

+   **Instructions:**
    1. Click **Mirror** button in Framer Studio's toolbar.
    2. Click **Copy Link** in the menu.
-   3. Paste the copied link into the location bar of Google Chrome.
+   3. Paste the copied link into the location bar of Google Chrome, then replace the IP address such like `x.x.x.x:8000` to `localhost:8000` (\*), and press enter.

-   **Note:**
-   Framer Studio doesn't support the camera access.
-You always have to view your prototype with Google Chrome.
+   \* From version 47, Google Chrome deprecates the camera access from insecure origins.
+This means that your prototype have to be hosted by HTTPS or localhost.

 For non-Framer Studio environment
 -----